 Learning ballet usually comes with a strict regime.
 Regardless of your level, even if you’re just attending a taster sessions, you’ll usually need to respect a few rules:

-Most of these rules work pretty well in everyday life, too.
-Dance classes are a great opportunity to improve yourself, relax, make friends, and work out (ballet is a sport in its own right).
+Most of these rules work pretty well in everyday life, too. dance classes near me are a great opportunity to improve yourself, relax, make friends, and work out (ballet is a sport in its own right).

 If you want to learn to dance, you have to remain disciplined.
 You need to focus 100% on your lessons in order to master everything from the 5 foot positions to the perfect pirouette.
 You’ll see problems arise if you stop paying attention during your lessons.
 However, if you put your all into each lesson, you’ll somehow feel exhausted and rejuvenated at the same time.